 Level 1 water restrictions remain in place across Greater Sydney and the Illawarra.

-Businesses who rely upon outdoor water use are urged to apply for exemptions online or calling 132092.
+Businesses who rely upon outdoor water use are urged to apply for exemptions by calling 132092.

 To obtain a free assessment, contact Toby O’Hara at City of Parramatta (02) 9806 5233